 The Coleman Mosquito Deleto, which has since been taken off the market, also had serious trouble with its propane connection.
 The company recalled 136,000 units several years ago because a regulator allowed leaks and overflows, causing a possible fire hazard.

 In addition to the inconvenience and potential dangers, it’s just more expensive to power mosquito traps and generate CO2 by burning propane.
 You can easily go through a tank of propane in a month, a prospect likely to become even more costly as prices continue to rise.

-On the other hand, the Mega-Catch doesn’t need propane for power because it just plugs into an electrical outlet, and the Ultra model gets its CO2 from food-grade tanks that are easy to buy at any number of local businesses, simple to hook up to the trap, and cheaper, since one tank can last up to four months.
+On the other hand, the Mega-Catch doesn’t need propane for power because it just plugs into an electrical outlet, and the Ultra model gets its CO2 from food-grade tanks that are easy to buy or rent, simple to hook up to the trap, and cheaper, since one tank can last up to four months.

 Problems with a Mosquito Magnet?
 You will have to pay to send the unit back to the company for an expensive replacement part and there’s no support offered for some earlier models anymore.
 Mega-Catch traps are marketed as being DIY Self Serviceable; you just download the repair manual from the company web site, and follow the simple step-by-step instructions on everything from replacing the UV bulb to installing a new power cord.
 Parts are relatively inexpensive and, if defective and under warranty (12 months), are replaced free of charge.